 10. GET COMFORTABLE BEDDING

 You aren’t going to sleep well if you have an uncomfortable bed.
 I recommend buying a non-toxic mattress, as well as natural and organic bedding, from the sheets to your pillows.
-Check out this link for an overview of natural and organic bedding.

 11. CREATE A RELAXING BEDROOM ENVIRONMENT

-Creating a stress and distraction free bedroom is extremely important for a good night’s sleep.
+Creating a stress and distraction-free bedroom is extremely important for a good night’s sleep.
 The bedroom should only be used for sleep and sex.

 - Avoid using electronics in the bedroom